 Setting Up Conditional Execution

-When executing campaigns, Optimove’s decides which customers are eligible to be in a Target Group based on your batch data.
-In some cases, you may need a third-party system to approve whether customers within that Target Group are eligible for the campaign, for example for compliance reasons or promo activation.
+Optimove decides which customers are eligible to be in a Target Group based on your batch data when executing campaigns.
+In some cases, you may need a third-party system to approve whether customers within that Target Group are eligible for the campaign, for example, for compliance reasons or promo activation.

 This article outlines how to set up the API integration to enable Conditional Execution.